madhavi-r/Mashya_repo/README.md

 # Mashya_repo

 ## MRI Data Analysis of Patients Diagnosed with Dementia
-Written by Madhu Raghunath, Yamini Sasidhar, and Shishir Tewari
+Written by Madhavi Raghunath, Yamini Sasidhar, and Shishir Tewari

 ### Notes:
 * Please refer to **team7_MRI.ppt** for our presentation.